-The new SOLAS VGM regulation, properly adhered to, will improve safety throughout the supply chain.
+The new SOLAS VGM regulation, if adhered to appropriately, will improve safety and efficiency throughout the supply chain.

 In December 2015, the World Shipping Council, Regional Implementation Information, Global Shippers Forum, ICHCA and the TT Club released a PDF document detailing an overview of the SOLAS VGM regulation, answering many questions.
-This is one of the best sources of information currently available on this regulation:
+This is one of the best sources of information currently available on this regulation.View PDF

 The IMO have also written a comprehensive Q&A on SOLAS VGM and its implications:IMO Article